 - Significant changes in weight or hygiene

-- Noticeable physical signs such as cuts, bruises or burns
+- Noticeable physical signs such as cuts, bruises, burns

 - Expressions of hopelessness, fear or worthlessness (in assignments or papers)

-It is not uncommon for a student to have an "off day," and a student may display one of these signs in isolation.
+It is not uncommon for a student to have an “off day,” and a student may display one of these signs in isolation.
 However, if a student is continually displaying the signs above, or similar signs, it is best to take caution and discuss your concerns.
-A simple check-in can be made with the student to better understand a situation, or concerns can be discussed with a Behavioral Intervention Team member/administrator.
+A simple check-in can be made with the student to better understand a situation, or concerns can be discussed with a CARE Team administrator/member.

 - Meet monthly to review possible concerns.

 - Assess concern, explore outcomes and create action steps.

 - Detailed records regarding concern, action step and outcome are held in a secure system.

 - All members use discretion, and information discussed at the meetings remains within the team unless necessary to notify or consult with others.
 The safety of the individual and community has priority over privacy.

 Faculty and staff are responsible for reporting behavior that is concerning.
 Any information that a faculty or staff member receives through email, electronic class postings, listervs, blogs, assignments, social media or in person should be reported.